 6.824 is a core graduate subject with lectures, labs, an optional project, a mid-term exam, and a final exam.
 12 units, 6 EDPs.

 Class meets TR1-2:30 via synchronously-recorded zoom meeting (link will be posted in Piazza).
 Most class meetings will be part lecture and part paper discussion.
 You should read the paper before coming to class, and be prepared to discuss it.
-You can find out what paper to read for each meeting in the schedule.
+The schedule indicates the paper to read for each meeting.

 We will post a question about each paper 24 hours before the beginning of class on the schedule (see Question link for each paper).
 Your answer need only be long enough to demonstrate that you understand the paper; a paragraph or two will usually be enough.
 We won't give feedback, but we will glance at your answers to make sure they make sense, and they will contribute to your grade.
 For each lecture you must also submit your own question about the paper.

-6.824 will have a midterm exam during the ordinary leture time, and a final exam during finals week.
+6.824 will have a midterm exam during the ordinary lecture time, and a final exam during finals week.
 You must attend both exams.
-There will be no alternate conflict time for the midterm exam.
+There will be no make-up or alternate conflict time for the midterm exam.
 (If you have time-zone challenge, please send us email.)

 There are programming labs due every week or two throughout the term.
-These labs are to be done by students individually.
+These labs are to be done individually.